qiime2/docs/source/tutorials/fmt-cdiff.rst

 * Alpha diversity

-  * Shannon's diversity index (a quantitative measure of community richness)
+  * Shannon's diversity index (a quantitative measure of community richness); Shannon, C.E. and Weaver, W. (1949).
+“The mathematical theory of communication”.
+University of Illonois Press, Champaign, Illonois.
   * Observed OTUs (a quantitative measure of community richness)
-  * Faith's Phylogenetic Diversity (a qualitative measure of community richness that incorporates phylogenetic relationships between the features)
+  * Faith's Phylogenetic Diversity (a qualitative measure of community richness that incorporates phylogenetic relationships between the features); Faith.
+D.P.
+(1992).
+“Conservation evaluation and phylogenetic diversity”.
+Biological Conservation.
+(61) 1-10.
-  * Evenness (or Pielou's Evenness; a measure of community evenness)
+  * Evenness (or Pielou's Evenness; a measure of community evenness); Pielou, E.C.
+(1966).
+“The measurement of diversity in different types of biological collections”.
+J. Theor.
+Biol.
+(13): 131-144.

 * Beta diversity

-  * Jaccard distance (a qualitative measure of community dissimilarity)
+  * Jaccard distance (a qualitative measure of community dissimilarity); Jaccard, P. (1908).
+“Nouvellesrecherches sur la distribution florale.”
+Bull.
+Soc.
+V and.
+Sci.
+Nat., (44):223-270.
-  * Bray-Curtis distance (a quantitative measure of community dissimilarity)
+  * Bray-Curtis distance (a quantitative measure of community dissimilarity); Sorenson, T. (1948) “A method of establishing groups of equal amplitude in plant sociology based on similarity of species content.”
+Kongelige Danske Videnskabernes Selskab 5.1-34: 4-7.
-  * unweighted UniFrac distance (a qualitative measure of community dissimilarity that incorporates phylogenetic relationships between the features)
+  * unweighted UniFrac distance (a qualitative measure of community dissimilarity that incorporates phylogenetic relationships between the features); Lozupone, C. and Knight, R. (2005).
+“UniFrac: a new phylogenetic method for comparing microbial communities.”
+Applied and environmental microbiology 71 (12): 8228-8235.
-  * weighted UniFrac distance (a quantitative measure of community dissimilarity that incorporates phylogenetic relationships between the features)
+  * weighted UniFrac distance (a quantitative measure of community dissimilarity that incorporates phylogenetic relationships between the features); Lozupone, C. A., Hamady, M., Kelley, S. T., Knight, R. (2007).
+“Quantitative and qualitative beta diversity measures lead to different insights into factors that structure microbial communities”.
+Applied and Environmental Microbiology.
+73(5): 1576–85.

 An important parameter that needs to be provided to this script is ``--p-sampling-depth``, which is the even sampling (i.e. rarefaction) depth.
 Because most diversity metrics are sensitive to different sampling depths across different samples, this script will randomly subsample the counts from each sample to the value provided for this parameter.
 For example, if you provide ``--p-sampling-depth 500``, this step will subsample the counts in each sample without replacement so that each sample in the resulting table has a total count of 500.
 If the total count for any sample(s) are smaller than this value, those samples will be dropped from the diversity analysis.
 Choosing this value is tricky.
 We recommend making your choice by reviewing the information presented in the feature table summary (``table.qzv``) file that was created above and choosing a value that is as high as possible (so you retain more sequences per sample) while excluding as few samples as possible.